DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - This layout was made by Richard Davison alias 'stronglytyped', 2022-12.
 - It may be said to use the [**Curl**][ErgCrl] principle, by reducing lateral stretches to the middle home row positions.
 - An [**Angle**][ErgAWi] ergo mod is recommended for this layout on row-staggered boards.
-- It changes some shifted mappings; see below.
+- Its standard variant changes some shifted mappings; see below.
 - For more info, see [the Graphite repo on GitHub][LayGit].
+- Graphite is similar to other recent layouts, like [Nerps (by Smudge)][NrpRed] and [Gallium (by GalileoBlues)][GalGit].
+- Fun quote on why it's called Graphite: "...because it is a rock used for writing, and also rock beats scissors".
 <br>

 #### The Graphite layout on a ortho/matrix board, showing base and shifted mappings: